 I couldn’t believe the store would have such a bad looking display of squash for sale.

 Then I realized the “squash” were really Mexican papayas.

 And I learned that the best ones to pick are those that don’t look so great.

 The liquid in this smoothie is cold brewed tea which is made with just water, tea bags and refrigeration.

-I especially like the mellow flavor of cold brewed tea and it goes so nicely with the fruit.
-Or, instead of using cold brewed tea, feel free to substitute it with prepared ice tea of your choice.
+Or, instead of using cold brewed tea, feel free to substitute it with prepared iced tea of your choice.

 After originally posting this recipe with tea brewed in the sun, I updated it to be cold brewed in the refrigerator.